dionaburns1954/-Group-I--Final_Project/README.md

 ## ITEM
 THERE ARE A LOT OF DIFFERENT ITEMS SO GO THROUGH AND LIST EM ALL
 * DeLeteCardItem( )
+  - public void applyEffect()

+	// this has the user pick a card out of their deck that they want to delete.

 * HealthItem()
+  - public void applyEffect()

+  	// this is a battle item that when used heals the user

+  - private static int calculateCost(int healthToHeal)

+	// this calculates the price of the healthitem based on how much it heals

 * ItemFactory()
 * ItemType()
 * PeekCardItem()